Liquid Experiences – Immersive Experiences in Art, Nature and Cities

 Largely eschewing the creation of material objects, such immersive art might also be seen as a place to imagine new and more sustainable worlds.
 Artists like DRIFT, for example, use technology to highlight the unsurpassable genius of nature, engendering a more conscious and embodied engagement with the natural world.
 Immersive experiences can be an opportunity for learning and for growth, with increased wellbeing for humans and nature alike.

-Using the work of contemporary artists as a starting point, this talk sets out to explore the increasing popularity of immersive art, as well as to discuss what the tendency reveals about our contemporary world.
-Among other ideas, it will consider the possibilities and problems of the “experience economy,” the limitations of the white cube, the role of digital technologies, and the possible role of experience-based art in fostering increased connection as well as a more stable sense of wellbeing.
+Using the work of contemporary artists as a starting point, this talk set out to explore the increasing popularity of immersive art, as well as to discuss what the tendency reveals about our contemporary world.
+Among other ideas, it considered the possibilities and problems of the “experience economy,” the limitations of the white cube, the role of digital technologies, and the possible role of experience-based art in fostering increased connection as well as a more stable sense of wellbeing.

 1. Which is the social function of immersion?
 How can immersive strategies in art impact on wellbeing and health?